The briefing before a mission, of whatever form.

 Halcyon: Squadron dismissed.

-- The Houndcats ripped...um, alluded to the Mission Impossible briefings at the start of every episode.
+- The Houndcats parodied the Mission: Impossible briefings at the start of every episode.